hmrc/api-platform-test-user-frontend/README.md

 Run all of the integration tests with `sbt it:test`

+Run the unit and integration tests with code coverage reporting using `./run_all_tests.sh`

 ## Service responsibilities

 This is the front-end for the functionality to create test Individuals and Organisations that can subsequently be used for testing of API microservices in the External Test environment.